dblqr/arch/README.md

 To facilitate the deployment of the application we are utilizing application helm charts which live alongside the application and are also treated as a versioned artifact.

 When a build and release for the application takes place, the helm chart is versioned and released and pushed up to a chart repository (ECR in the example).
+This allows use to promote the same artifact through the entire CI/CD pipeline.

 From there, the CI/CD deployment process triggers an API call to argocd to deploy the specific version of the helm chart which contains the released application.
 The deployment targets the specific environment based on where the the deployment process is in the merge queue.

+As apart of the deployment process we will also utilize pre/post hooks for certain actions like database migrations or running post scripts.

 <a name="canary-releases-using-argocd-rollouts"></a>